 - Stay informed: Through our eNews and website dedicated to sharing information, events and online sector resources

-- Collaborate and network: Through our regular state-wide Regional Members Meetings, annual member networking forum and opportunities to share your information and experiences with other Tasmanian ATOD organisations and individuals;
+- Collaborate and network: Through regular state-wide member meetings and networking opportunities delivered both face-to-face and virtually to share your information and experiences with other Tasmanian alcohol, tobacco and other drug sector organisations and individuals

-- Build the capacity of your workforce: Organisational members access heavily subsidised evidence-based training, the ATDC’s capacity building small grants, biennial conference and the opportunity to nominate staff for the ATDC’s Tas Leaders Program scholarship;
+- Build the capacity of your workforce: Full members can access exclusive, heavily subsidised evidence-based training tailored to the ATOD sector, the ATDC’s capacity building small grants, biennial conference and the opportunity to nominate staff for the ATDC’s Tas Leaders Program scholarship;

 - Inform sector development and policy: Members can contribute to the ATDC’s local and national policy submissions, contribute to the development of annual Tasmanian Government budget priority statement submissions, and be involved in planning and implementation initiatives relating to the Tasmanian Government’s ATOD reform agenda;

 - Advocate for the sector: Active involvement with the ATDC allows you to work collaboratively to be advocates for change across a range of key issues impacting the Tasmanian ATOD sector (e.g. consumer representation, harm minimisation drug policy and increased investment for services or programs).
-Organisational and Individual Members can also nominate for appointment to the ATDC Board of Governance.
+Full members and associate members (excluding government departments and individuals elected to government office) can also nominate for appointment to the ATDC Board of Governance.

 Full Membership – Voting